Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

 \textbf{Hypothesis 2:} Presenting each segment's statistic leads to learning more aligned reward functions with the preference model corresponding to this statistic.

 For each condition's dataset, we learn a reward function $\hat{r}$ by minimizing Equation~\ref{eq:loss} when assuming $P_{regret}$ or $P_{\Sigma_r}$.
-In all experiments, regret is approximated via the algorithm proposed by \citet{knox2022models}, employing successor features to efficiently compute differentiable estimates of the value functions in Equation~\ref{eq:segmentregretdet}.
+In all experiments, regret is approximated via the algorithm proposed by \citet{knox2022models}, employing successor features to efficiently compute differentiable estimates of the value functions in Equation~\ref{eq:segmentregretstoch}.
 Value iteration~\citep{sutton2018reinforcement} then computes the approximately optimal $Q^*_{\hat{r}}$ function, and we then derive the maximum-entropy optimal policy from $Q^*_{\hat{r}}$, which uniformly randomly selects among all optimal actions.
 We assess the mean return of the resulting policy relative to the ground-truth reward function $r$ over the initial state distribution $D_0$.

 \commentb{I know it comes from my own writing, but the usage of function notation to mean a specific value seems confusing and might rub some reviewers the wrong way.
 I started an alternative below that uses $J$, but that means expected return, not mean return.
-This is low priority though.} We normalize the mean return of a policy $\pi$, $V_{r}^\pi$, using the formula $(V_{r}^\pi - V_r^U) / V_r^*$.
-Note that $V_r^*$ denotes the expected return of an optimal policy and $V_r^U$ denotes the expected return of a uniformly random policy, both computed over $D_0$.
+This is low priority though.} We normalize the mean return of a policy $\pi$, $V_{r}^\pi$, using the formula $(V_{r}^\pi - V_r^U) / (V_r^* - V_r^U)$.
+Here, $V_r^*$ denotes the expected return of an optimal policy and $V_r^U$ denotes the expected return of a uniformly random policy, both computed over $D_0$.
 A normalized mean return greater than 0 is better than $V_r^U$, while a value of 1 corresponds to optimal performance.
 We consider a normalized return above 0.9 to signify near-optimal performance.

-For each dataset, we randomly assign human preferences to different numbers of same-sized partitions.
+To test performance when learning from different preference dataset sizes, for each dataset, we randomly assign human preferences to different numbers of same-sized partitions.
 Each partition is used as a training set, and we evaluate with $10$ different random seeds that control how preferences are partitioned.
 Results are shown in Figure \ref{fig:privilegedrewlearningnearopt}, with reward learning details outlined in Appendix \ref{learningrewfuncappendix} for all experiments.
-Appendix \ref{learningrewfuncappendix} additionally presents results comparing performance of the resultant policy to that of a uniformly random policy ($V_r^U$).
+Appendix \ref{learningrewfuncappendix} additionally presents results showing the percentage of partitions in which better than uniformly-random performance was achieved and results when learning a reward function with both preference models for all datasets.